 The author tells the story of a podiatrist who shortens toes so that they can fit into shoes.
 Please, don’t do this.
 Talk to any orthopedic surgeon who has tried to correct the problems from such surgery and they will tell you: don’t do it.
 Ask anyone who has incisions or surgery on their feet if they would like to have more of this.
 Of course necessary surgery is another thing.
 But please, don’t do this.
 Have I already mentioned that?

 The article mentioned a plastic surgery consultant in Manhattan whom you can go to and she will suggest what you need and which surgeon to chose.
 For $300 to $500 an hour!
 Man, if I could get paid that for consultations, I might never operate!
 Not really.
-But the point is: get your expert advice from a Board-certified plastic surgeon.
+But the point is: get your expert advice from a board-certified or board-eligible plastic surgeon.

 The article describes how this same consultant may recommend operations for other areas of your face/body that you are not concerned with.
 This is a slippery slope and one that I take great care not to do (up-selling is not a good practice in plastic surgery).
 But the bottom line here is, get your advice about plastic surgery from a plastic surgeon.
 It probably won’t cost you $300 an hour.